 CUBIC YARD means a volume of soil equal to a cube one yard long on each side, which is approximately the size of an average desk or washing machine.

-ENVIRONMENTAL SERVICES DIVISION means a component of the Lewis and Clark Public Health
+ENVIRONMENTAL SERVICES DIVISION means a component of Lewis and Clark Public Health.

 EPA means the United States Environmental Protection Agency.

+ESD means the 2024 Explanation of Significant Difference which modified the 2009 EPA Record of Decision for the East Helena Superfund Site Operable Unit 2 by changing the residential soil-lead cleanup level to 400 mg/kg.

 LEAP means the Lead Education and Assistance Program of the Environmental Services Division of Lewis and Clark Public Health.